-Sensitivity is generally a relatively stable property of the sensory process, but the decision criterion used by an observer can vary widely from task to task and from time to time.
+Sensitivity is generally a relatively stable property of the sensory process, but the decision criteria used by an observer can vary widely from task to task and from time to time.
 The decision criterion used is influenced by three factors: The instructions to the observer; the relative frequency of signal trial and no-signal trails (the a priori probabilities); and the payoff matrix, the relative cost of making the two types of errors (False Alarms and Misses) and the relative benefit of making the two types of correct responses (Hits and Correct Rejections).
-These three factors can cause the observer to use quite different decision criteria at different times and if the proper index of sensitivity is not used, changes in decision criterion will be incorrectly interpreted as changes in sensitivity.
+These three factors can cause the observer to use quite different decision criteria at different times and if the SDT measure of sensitivity is not used, changes in decision criterion will be incorrectly interpreted as changes in sensitivity, has happens if the HTM is used to compute sensitivity.

-D. More Reasons to Reject the High Threshold Model
+D. Two More Reasons to Reject the High Threshold Model

-Figure 6 shows the high threshold sensitivity index p for different values of decision criteria, for an observer having constant sensitivity.
+Figure 6 shows the high threshold model sensitivity index p for different values of decision criteria, for an observer having constant SDT sensitivity.
 The decision criterion is expressed in terms of the HTM by g and the SDT by $X_C$ The detection sensitivity p calculated from Equation 1, is not constant, but changes as a function of decision criterion.